Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-After submitting your application through UCAS (www.ucas.ac.uk) and registering for the BioMedical Admissions Test, you can expect the following to take place.
+After submitting your application through UCAS (www.ucas.ac.uk) and registering for and sitting the University Clinical Aptitude Test (UCAT), you can expect the following to take place.

-Note that the deadline for UCAS application is 16 October; the deadline for BMAT registration is 29 September.
-If you require access arrangements to your test, please make these in good time according to the timeline on the BMAT website.
+Note that the deadline for UCAS application is 6pm (BST) on 15 October 2024; the deadline for booking a UCAT test is 12 noon (BST) on 19 September 2024.
+If you require access arrangements for your test, please make these in good time according to the timeline on the UCAT website.

 Stage 1: Acknowledgement